 - Second medium packing cube: Seven t-shirts;

 - Small packing cube: Eleven pairs of socks.

 I managed to fit everything in nicely, easier than without using packing bags.
 I usually sort similar items each in their own cube, similar to what I did now.
 Also, I packed them really full, so nothing moves and no free air is left in the cube.

 As for the IKEA cubes, I’m not that amazed by them.
 Yes, they did the job, but they’re made from a really thin polyester fabric, which makes the cube stretch out when fully packed.
 This resulted in some unnecessary spaces left between the blocks.

 After concluding the test, I did manage to save a bit of space but nothing significant.
-If the total volume of the carry-on was about thirty litres, I saved up around one litre, which is less than five per cent.
+If the total volume of the carry-on was about thirty liters, I saved up around one liter, which is less than five percent.
 I could squeeze in a few more items between the cubes, like some souvenirs or packs of sweets.

 In reality, you’re not buying packing cubes to save space.
 If you’re looking to save space, compression bags or vacuum bags are better choices, but they tend to wrinkle clothes and are harder to pack/unpack.

 However, packing cubes help you with being much more organized.
 Before I started using them, I was a bit skeptical at first, but they turned out to be one of those items that I use on my every trip.
 Once you get the hang of it, you develop a system for what goes in where and packing for your trips becomes much faster.